uagdataanalysis/mosynapi/README.md

  - Quick overview on what morphological analysis is in the following video: [El análisis morfológico de una oración](https://www.youtube.com/watch?v=BgAHya5ejJ8)
  - Link to EAGLES standard:[INTRODUCCIÓN A LAS ETIQUETAS EAGLES](http://www.cs.upc.edu/~nlp/tools/parole-sp.html)

+Additional information about the creation of the morphological dictionary can be found in the following Article:
+ * Machine Readable Dictionary for Mexican Spanish, Tecnologías Modernas para la Industria y la Educación, ISBN: 978-607-95255-7-6

 ----